cjug/cjug-meeting-intro/sections/speaker.md

 ## Speaker:

-### Slim Baltagi
+### Stuart Halloway
-* Big Data Practice Lead at Advanced Analytics LLC
+* Founder and President of Cognitect
 * International Conference Speaker
+* Clojure committer, and a developer of the Datomic database
-* Co-Founder of Chicago Advanced Analytics Meetup
+* Author of Programming Clojure.